 The OWHC - Organisation of World Heritage Cities is collecting good practices implemented by cities to contain the virus and manage this crisis.

-The European Heritage Alliance and Europe Nostra have launched the Europe Day Manifesto: Cultural heritage: a powerful for the future of Europe.
+and the European Heritage Alliance launched the Europe Day Manifesto: Cultural heritage: a powerful for the future of Europe.

 ICORN, the International Cities of Refuge Network, has published "Digital diaries by writers and artists in exile during the pandemic.
 Forbidden voices in the time of crisis", an initiative by the Stavanger City of Refuge and the Kapittel festival.